openhab/website/blog/2025-07-21-openhab-5-0-release.md

 ### State Series chart

+_Jeff James ([@jsjames](https://github.com/jsjames)), openHAB Contributor_

-An additional state series for time based charts to easily see changes of an item's state over time.
+In openHAB 5.0, we have added a new chart series type for time-based charts to easily see changes of an Item's state over time.
+It is especially useful for Items that have a limited set of states, such as _ON_ and _OFF_, or _OPEN_ and _CLOSED_, but can also be used for Items with more complex states, such as _Air Temp State_ vs. _Air Temp_ in the example below.
-The oh-state-series supports several settings to adjust color palette and the ability to provide a function to map item states (see Air Temp State vs. Air Temp).
+The new [`oh-state-series`](/docs/ui/components/oh-state-series.html) supports several settings to adjust colour palette and the ability to provide a function to map item states (see _Air Temp State_ vs. _Air Temp_ in the example below).
-This series can be used on any time-based chart with either an oh-value-axis or oh-category-axis as the y-axis.
+This series can be used on any time-based chart with either an `oh-value-axis` or `oh-category-axis` as the y-axis.

 <p align="center"><img style="max-width: 70%;" src="/uploads/2025-07-21-openhab-5-0-release/oh-state-series.png"/></p>